wangeugene/Java/NodeJS/LFW111/bidirectional-realtime-communication/README.md

 # Mock HTTP GET & POST services & WebSocket services with Fastify as the backend & `serve` static content as the frontend

+- This `bidirectional-realtime-communication` project features the pretty much the same as the `enhance-with-websockets` project except optimized client code `app.js` from the `static` folder to reduce WebSocket connection generation during the flow.

 This LinuxFoundation tutorial demonstrates how to:

 - Mock HTTP GET services at the port 3000 under `mock-srv` folder with Fastify scaffolding framework